Lawyers Keep Clients' Confidences

 2) Lawyers must be truthful in statements to others.
 When representing clients, lawyers must disclose material facts when disclosure is necessary for lawyers to avoid assisting their client’s illegal or fraudulent acts.

 This rule only requires lawyers to report within the organization, i.e., report up the ladder.
 It does not require or permit lawyers to report outside the organization, i.e., report out.
-Nevertheless, one of the two general rules requiring disclosure of information may still require lawyers to disclose information outside the organization.
+Nevertheless, other rules requiring disclosure of information may still require lawyers to disclose information outside the organization.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was prepared by W. Lance Tibbles, a professor of law at Capital University Law School in Columbus.